rak-ahsan/next_js_serve_ecommerce_with_laravel_backend/frontend/README.md

 ## Learn More

-To learn more about Next.js, take a look at the followng resources
+To learn more about Next.js, take a look a the followng resources
 - [Next.js Documentation](https://nextj